Scottish Tourist Board 4-Star Self-catering holiday accommodation in Dumfries & Galloway

 The Galloway Forest, Britain's largest forest park offering 300 square miles to explore, is 45 minutes' drive away and the Galloway Hills provide excellent hillwalking opportunities.

-Come and enjoy self-catering accommodation near to the Galloway forest with Britains first-ever Dark Skies Park.
+Come and enjoy self-catering lodges near to the Galloway forest with Britains first-ever Dark Skies Park.
 With low light pollution due to the area's small population, it is perfect for stargazing on a clear night.
 Splendid scenery for all the family.

 Learn more